khuedoan/homelab/docs/runbooks/dnsmasq.md

 # Dnsmasq

 ## Overview
-dnsmasq is used as either a DHCP server or DHCP proxy server for PXE metal provisioning.
+Dnsmasq is used as either a DHCP server or DHCP proxy server for PXE metal provisioning.
 Proxy mode can be opted-in through `make configure` or the `metal/roles/pxe_server/defaults/main.yml` file

 ## When to use Proxy Mode